karatelabs/karate/karate-core/README.md

 * Carefully designed [fluent-API](#chaining) to handle common combinations such as a [`submit()` + `click()`](#submit) action
 * Comprehensive support for user-input types including [key-combinations](#special-keys) and [`mouse()`](#mouse) actions
 * Step-debug and even *"go back in time"* to edit and re-play steps - using the unique, innovative [Karate UI](https://twitter.com/KarateDSL/status/1065602097591156736)
-* Detailed [wire-protocol logs](https://twitter.com/ptrthomas/status/1155958170335891467) can be enabled *in-line* with test-steps in the HTML report
+* Traceability: detailed [wire-protocol logs](https://twitter.com/ptrthomas/status/1155958170335891467) can be enabled *in-line* with test-steps in the HTML report
 * Convert HTML to PDF and capture the *entire* (scrollable) web-page as an image using the [Chrome Java API](#chrome-java-api)

 # Examples